-BROMSGROVE DISTRICT COUNCIL - SETTING ACCESSIBILITY STANDARDS PARKS AND GARDENS Definition Includes urban parks, formal gardens and country parks.
+BROMS GROVE DISTRICT COUNCIL - SE PARKS AND ( RDS Definition Includes urban parks, formal gardens and country parks.
 Parks usually contain a variety of facilities, and may have one of more of the other types of open space within them.
 Their primary purpose is informal recreation.
-National Standards and/or Benchmarks No national standards Existing Local Accessibility Standards Sanders Park User Survey 2004 The majority of users travel for 20 minutes by either foot or by car to access Sanders Park.
-Sanders Park being too far away from a number of residents was a key barrier to access.
-Other Local Authorities Standards (by PMP) Telford - 15 minute walk time (Urban), 20 minute drive time (Rural) Ryedale - 30 minute drive time (Town), 15 minute walk time (Local) Wyre Forest - 15 minute walk time (Town), 10 minute walk time (Local) Wychavon - 15 minute walk time Shrewsbury - 15 minute walk time York - 20 minute walk time (City), 15 minute walk time (Local) Consultation use parks and gardens more frequent parks and gardens, 58% walk and 429.
+National Standards and/or Benchmarks No national standards Sanders Park User Survey 2004 Existing Local Accessibility Standards The majority of users travel for 20 min utes by either foot or by car to access S Sanders Park.
+Sanders Park being too far away from a number of residents was a key barrie er to access.
+Other Local Authorities Standards Telford - 15 minute walk time (Urban), 20 minute drive time (Rural) Wyre Forest - 15 minute walk time (Town), 10 minute walk time (Local) Shrewsbury - 15 minute walk time (by PMP) Ryedale - 30 minute drive time (Town), 15 minute walk time (Local) Wychavon - 15 minute walk time York - 20 minute walk time (City), 15 minute walk time (Local) Consultation use parks and gardens more frequent parks and gardens, 58% walk and 429.
 Travel times exhibited by current users - 15 minutes (23%).
 HOUSEHOLD SURVEY - PREFERRE Similar to the patterns portrayed by cupark or garden and 30% prefer to drive results, with over 49% of residents in expect to (63%).
-Residents who prefer to drive to Findings within the individual analysis quently used open space in Bromsgrove ly than any other type of open space.
-O % drive. s were split between 5 - 10 minutes (38 those people who currently use 3%), less than 5 minutes (27%) and 11 household survey expect to walk to a sareas are consistent with the overall to walk to this type of open space.
-The of 5 - 10 minutes is expected by time of 5 - 10 minutes (67%), are majority of residents in each area
+Residents who prefer to drive to Findings within the individual analysis s were split between 5 - 10 minutes (38 of those people who currently use 3%), less than 5 minutes (27%) and 11 household survey expect to walk to a sareas are consistent with the overall to walk to this type of open space.
+The of 5 - 10 minutes is expected by time of 5 - 10 minutes (67%).
+The majority of residents in each area